A Uniform Construction of Cohomology Theories of Varieties via Fundamental Groupoids: Analytic Theory

-We now require the fact that $X$ admits a basis consisting of Artin's good neighborhoods.
-For the definition and construction of good neighborhoods, we refer to \cite[Exp.~XI, \S3]{SGA4_3} and recall only the properties necessary for our discussion.
+We now require the fact that $X$ admits a basis consisting of \emph{Artin neighborhoods}, also called good neighborhoods in \cite[Exp.~XI, \S3]{SGA4_3}.
+For their definition and construction, we refer to the same reference and recall only the properties necessary for our discussion.